 Living on the EDGE with an iPad

 Data plans vary and are subject to change.
-As of this writing, the AT&T pay-per-use plan ranges from $5 for a 250MB day pass to $50 for a 30-day, 5GB pass.
+Currently, the AT&T pay-per-use plan ranges from $5 for a 250MB day pass to $50 for a 6GB 30-day pass.
 The Sprint plans also start at $5.
 Verizon Wireless has a 1GB monthly plan for $20, with additional plans from there.

-Cellular customers prepay for cellular access using a credit card.
+Cellular customers prepay for cellular access by using a credit card.
 Fortunately, no one- or two-year contract commitment is required, as is most likely the case with the phone in your pocket.
 That means if you’re hiking in the Swiss Alps for a month, or otherwise indisposed, you don’t have to pay AT&T or Verizon or other carriers for Internet access you’re not using.